snmptt/snmptt/snmptt/docs/snmptt.md

 To allow IP addresses to be resolved to host names, PTR records must exist in DNS or the local hosts file must contain all hosts.

 It is recommended that either DNS be installed on the machine running SNMPTT / snmptrapd or a local hosts file be configured will all devices.
 DNS should be configured as a secondary (authoritive) for the domains that it will receive traps from.
 This will reduce network resolution traffic, speed up resolution, and remove the dependency of the network for DNS.
 If a local DNS or hosts file is not used, then the entire network management station could become useless during a DNS / remote network outage and could cause false alarms for network management software.

+The **snmptt.ini** setting **dns_normalise_case** can be used to force all DNS results to lower or upper case.

 # <a name="Sample-SNMPTT.CONF-file"></a>Sample SNMPTT.CONF files